mvrzan/flex-customer-directory-with-algolia-search/ReadMe.md

 ## Disclaimer

 This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
 Twilio bears no responsibility to support the use or implementation of this software.

+Any resemblance within the plugin to real persons, living or dead, is purely coincidental.

 ### Kudos